ilyadruzh/Distributed-Technologies/README.md

 ## Preface
-In this repository are collected my scientific, theoretical and practical research in the field of distributed technologies.
+In this repository are collected scientific, theoretical and practical research in the field of distributed technologies.

 __Notice__: Russian language is a main language for this repository.
 Sometimes I'll be writing some articles and descriptions in English.
 You can ask me why?
 English tech communities are bigger then the Russian ones.
 I will give references to source pdf, articles and any other resources.

-## Inroduction
+## Introduction

 My name is Ilya Druzhinin.
 I am a software developer at one of the biggest Russian IT System Integrator.
 We are developing blockchain solutions for Russian corporations and state-owned companies.
 We are using these technologies: Ethereum, Exonum, Hyperledger.